Waheedulislam/independent-service-GYM/README.md

 ## This website details:
 ***
-A list of cartoons used within the project and details:
+A list of Body Flex Gym used within the project and details:

 1)  It is a React Body Flex Gym webpage.